 If you are married or civil partners

-If you are married or civil partners then the courts have very wide powers to determine issues of finance.
-They can make orders as to maintenance payments, and determine how the capital assets of the marriage are to be divided.
-In making any orders, the courts have to take into account numerous factors such as the contributions made by the parties and their future needs, and they will strive to achieve a result which is as fair as can be to both parties, taking into account the needs of any children involved.
-In the great majority of cases, it is not necessary to ask courts to determine financial issues.
+If you are married or civil partners then the courts have very wide discretionary powers to determine issues of finance.
+They can make orders as to maintenance, and determine how the capital assets of the marriage are to be divided.
+This includes pensions.
+In making orders the courts have to take into account many factors, giving first consideration to the needs of any dependent children and ensuring that reasonable needs (most importantly, housing needs) can be met.

 The Civil Partnership Act 2004 provides very similar remedies to same-sex couples who have registered their partnership.
 For further information see our page on Civil Partnerships.

 What if you are not married or civil partners?

 If you are not married or civil partnersbut have been living together with another person then very different legal principles apply.
 Rather than claiming maintenance for yourself, you can only receive it for the purposes of providing for your children.
 The courts have limited powers to order payments of lump sums and property settlement, by contrast with the position on a divorce or dissolution.
 To claim an interest in a property you do not own is difficult, and recourse must be had to property and trust law as the discretionary powers of the divorce court are not available.

 If you are living together in an on-going relationship, it may be wise for you to consider drawing up a cohabitation agreement (and/or trust deed) setting out the shares in which you agree that your property is to be held, and perhaps also stating what should happen in the event of your separating.
 For further details see our page on Living Together.

 Whether or not you are married you should consider making a new Will to ensure that in the event of your death your estate passes to who you want it to pass to.
 If you are in a pension scheme, you should also consider making a nomination of death in service benefits.